Using ZED with ROS 2 and Isaac™ Sim

 All the ROS 2 nodes have a parameter named use_sim_time.
 When this parameter is set to true, each ROS 2 node subscribes to the /clock topic, and uses the simulation time as the reference for time instead of the system time.

-• [Optional] Check the Reset on stop option to reset to zero the simulation time each time the simulation is stopped and restarted.
+Reset on stopoption to reset to zero the simulation time each time the simulation is stopped and restarted.

 Now you can verify that the configuration is valid:

-• enter the command ros2 topic echo /clock.
+ros2 topic echo /clock. - verify that the

 clock: